Amphibians

 frogs

-belong to Litoria but spend
+to Litoria but

 most of their time on the ground.
-They not only have pointed,
+They not only have

-rocket-shaped noses (see the broad-palmed rocket frog to the
+rocket-shaped noses (see the broad-palmed rocket

-left), but launch themselves vigorously into the air when
+left), but launch themselves vigorously into the

 disturbed.

 frog (pictured to right).
-The male's sides turn bright yellow in
+The male's sides turn bright

 breeding season

-Several other species
+other species

 in